Page Loader

 Cost Costly.
 Less costly – arbitration is less costly than traditional litigation.

-Exclusion In general, there is no exclusion – almost any contract permit litigation.
-There are some exclusions - not arbitrable are labour disputes, disputes relating to registered commercial agencies, and public policy.
+Exclusion In general, there is no exclusion – almost any contract permits litigation.
+There are some exclusions – not arbitrable are labour disputes, disputes relating to registered commercial agencies, and public policy.

 Jurisprudence Based on traditional jurisprudence.
 Not based on traditional jurisprudence.